DennisdeBest/GarminDataSummary/README.md

 There are optional `startDate` and `endDate` arguments.
 They can be in the datetime format `2023-02-01T15:04:05` or just the date format `2023-02-01`.
 If just setting the date it will take the earliest on the start date and the latest on the end date.

+Pass the `favorites` argument if you want it to only count the activities that are marked as favorites.
 ### Examples

 > List the available activities in the exported file